 The Chief Judge at each ICS sanctioned event will determine the final selection and participation of all Judges.
 ICS recommends there be at least one judge for every two chili bowls or a minimum of five judges for each judging table.
+If there are 12 contestants in one given category 6 judges will be needed.
+If there are 15 contestants you will need either 7 to 8 judges.
+Rule of thumb -1 judge for every 2 bowls!
 Judges must be 18 years or older.